 “I think of Bogus Man as where Roxy Music would have gone if Brian Eno had never left: to stranger, deeper, more evocative realms, while great hordes of confused hippies looked on from darkened streets, still coming down from that long strange trip known as the 1960s.
 Which is rather what was going on anyway with Roxy in their early years, strutting like peacocks through a world full of pigeons.
 As it was, Bryan Ferry had other ideas for his band, and it’s not as if Mr. Eno didn’t go off and invent the future anyway.
 Which he’d be the first to say the Germans were already doing.
 Can in particular without whom we would never have heard the likes of Bogus Man.”
 (Philip Random)

 More or less perfect modern pop from a more or less perfect moment in modern pop-time.
 Which is to say 1972, glam eruption.
-Except it’s wrong to classify Virginia Plain (or Roxy Music for that matter).
+Except it’s wrong to classify or date Virginia Plain (or Roxy Music for that matter).
 Virginia Plain defies genre.
 It just is.
 Three minutes of pure, strange, driving fun.
 And thus a reason to live.
 Because you never know what’s going to happen next.

 “Tight, hard, fast, and looking very good – nobody else sounded or looked or felt remotely like Roxy Music in 1973.
-That would have to wait five or so years.
+That would have to wait five years or so.
 Then all kinds of people were sounding, looking, feeling like Roxy Music (in 1973).
 Unfortunately, Roxy weren’t anymore.
-They were getting all smooth and white-boy soulful, turning into a creature I was fast finding it hard to love.
+They’d gone all white-boy soulful, a creature I could never love.
 But that was okay.
 I was really just discovering 1973 anyway, and it was all for my pleasure.”
 (Philip Random)

 “It doesn’t look promising on paper.
 Bryan Ferry (aka Mr. Suave) taking on Bob Dylan’s 1962 Cuban Missile Crisis inspired whole-world’s-gonna-end-tomorrow-so-I-guess-I’ll-just-write-all-my-songs-tonight apocalyptic masterpiece, turning it into a gospel infused dance number with a big arrangement.
 But it actually works, and damned well.
 Miracles never cease, I guess.
 And the rest of the album‘s pretty strong, too.
 All covers, all at the very least fun.”
 (Philip Random)

 “I try not to regret things.
 Life offers way too many options.
-But I do deeply wish I’d somehow managed to be cool enough as a teen to actually ‘get’ the mid-70s Roxy Music, when they really were about the coolest item on the planet (even without Brian Eno).
+But I do deeply wish I’d been cool enough as a teen to actually ‘get’ the mid-70s Roxy Music, when they really were about the coolest item on the planet (even without Brian Eno).
 And not just in terms of look.
 They also had the chops, the vision, the SOUND.
-But then I guess, I wouldn’t have had the thrill of discovering it all after the fact.
+But then I guess I wouldn’t have had the thrill of discovering all those early albums after the fact.
 Which happened around the same time they were mellowing into the pastel infused murk of Avalon, which the yuppies couldn’t seem to get enough of, but it sent me running in the opposite direction.
 In fact, it’s all right there now that I think about it.
 The difference between the 70s and the 80s.
 One of them anyway.”
 (Philip Random)